balena-io-modules/odata-compiler/README.md

 * websql
 * mysql

+*Notes:*

-Currently, the OData URL is assumed to refer to a `GET` request.
+* Currently, the OData URL is assumed to refer to a `GET` request.
+* The resources are those described in the `client-model.json` in the `odata-to-abstract-sql` package.